lucascaton/enumerate_it/README.markdown

 When calling methods like `to_a` and `to_json`, the returned values will be sorted using the translation for each one of the enumeration values.
-If you want to overwrite the default sort mode, you can use the `sort_mode` class method.
+If you want to overwrite the default sort mode, you can use the `sort_by` class method.

 ``` ruby